I Walk the Line (soundtrack)

-I Walk the Line is a soundtrack album to a 1970 film of the same name starring Gregory Peck.
+I Walk the Line is a soundtrack album to the 1970 film of the same name starring Gregory Peck.
 Released that same year on Columbia Records, it is, in essence, a country album by Johnny Cash (his 36th), as the entire soundtrack is composed solely of Cash songs, including a rearranged version of the famous title song.
 Also included is "Flesh and Blood", a ballad written by Cash which reached the top of the Country charts.

 The album was released on CD in 1999 backed with the soundtrack Little Fauss and Big Halsy [Bear Family Records 4000127161307].
 The Bear Family release features an alternate longer version of the title song.

 Track listing

 All songs written by Johnny Cash except where noted.